 3. Cape Town International Airport

-The Cape Town International Airport is the best airport in Africa.
+The Cape Town International Airport is Africa’s best airport.
 It serves as the primary entrance to the South African city of Cape Town.
-It is the country’s second-busiest airport and the third busiest airport in Africa.
+It is the country’s second-busiest airport and the third-busiest airport in Africa.
 In terms of distance from the city core, Cape Town International Airport is about 12 miles (20 kilometers) away.

 Furthermore, it is equipped with world-class amenities such as an automated baggage processing system that can handle 30,000 bags per hour.
 There are both international and local flights accessible at CPT Airport.
 It is the only airport in the greater Cape Town area that offers scheduled passenger service.